 WordPress comments are not showing up for pages

 Basically, WordPress comments are good for blog posts and not for pages, so, it’s not recommended to add a comment section to your static page.
 In reality, unlike blog posts, pages are not set to be time-based, they’re static pages for informational purposes only or landing pages.
 Hence, there are occasions on which you may want to enable comments for pages in WordPress.

 So, the above steps still work for the page exactly as blog posts, but if comments are not working on your page, don’t worry, that’s good for you.

-I spend lots of time creating this guide and step by step tutorial to fix the WordPress comments not working and make them work again.
+I spend lots of time creating this guide and a step-by-step tutorial to fix the WordPress comments not working and make them work again.
 If you enjoyed it, share it, and spread the word, I’ll appreciate that.